Beverley Grammar School: Houses

+Beverley Grammar School had a 4 house system comprising Conington, Fisher, Minster and School.
+Form groups were streamed to academic performance and designated N,S,W and X.

-The school traditionally had a 4 house system (Conington, Minster, School and Fisher).
-In the 1980s the form groups were named after the four houses.
+In the late 1980s the form groups started being named after the four houses.
 In the 1990s the governors decided to increase the numbers in the school and move from a 4 Form system to a 5 form system.
 Burden House was then formed to fill the fifth house.
 The houses can be associated by their colours listed below.